 About Dr. Kelly Kerrisk

 Kelly has a Doctorate in Clinical Psychology from the University of Auckland.
 Previously she completed an Honours degree and Bachelor of Arts in Psychology and Sociology.
 She is also a full member of the New Zealand College of Clinical Psychologists (NZCCP) and a member of Perinatal Anxiety and Depression Aotearoa (PADA) and Psychosocial Oncology New Zealand (PONZ).

-Kelly has worked in a range of settings including Starship Hospital, Child and Adolescent Mental Health Services (CAMHS), and Maternal Mental Health services.
-In addition to her private practice she is also currently employed as a Clinical Psychologist within the General Surgery Breast Clinic team at Auckland District Health Board .
+Kelly has worked in a range of settings including Starship Hospital, Child and Adolescent Mental Health Services (CAMHS), Maternal Mental Health services, and within the General Surgery Breast Clinic team at Auckland District Health Board .
 She also has experience in NGO settings providing counselling for young people, group facilitation, training, and family violence intervention.